 That, in the interim:

-- Funding be increased immediately to assist in clearing the backlog of open cases
+- Funding be increased immediately to assist in finalising open cases.

 Truth in Political Advertising

-- Tasmania to pursue truth in political advertising legislation based on the South Australian / Australian Capital Territory model
+- Tasmania to pursue truth in political advertising legislation based on the South Australian/Australian Capital Territory models.

 Election Donations Reform

-- Keep the current system of donations caps in the Legislative council and cap election expenditure at $20,000 for candidates in lower house
+- Keep the current system of donations caps in the Legislative Council.

 Right to Information